 Students and teachers must be fever free for at least 24 hours (resolution of fever without the use of fever-reducing medications); show an improvement in symptoms (e.g., cough, shortness of breath); and at least ten days have passed since symptoms first appeared

-Students and teachers will be required to wash their hands or use alcohol based sanitizer on a regular basis throughout the day.
+Students and teachers should continue to wash their hands or use alcohol based sanitizer on a regular basis throughout the day.
 Hand sanitizers will we provided at every point of contact.

 The campus will be disinfected on a daily basis.
 Disinfection will also occur during the school day for high use surfaces.
 Any surfaces used by teachers or students will be wiped down with disinfectant each afternoon after school or each morning before school.

 If we are aware that someone testing COVID-19 positive has been in our facility